-source("http://rnbeads.mpi-inf.mpg.de/install.R")
+source("http://rnbeads.org/data/install.R")

-This will also install and update all package dependencies.
-Additionally, you might have to install Ghostscript which RnBeads uses for generating plot files.
+Note that you might have to install Ghostscript which RnBeads uses for generating plot files.
 Ghostscript is included in most Unix/Linux distributions by default, but may require installation on other operating systems.
-You can find more information on how to install it in Appendix A and the FAQ section on the
+You can obtain the version corresponding to your operating system freely from the program's website1.
+Follow their installation instructions.
+You might have to set path variables as well.
+Additional hints on installation of Ghostscript can be found on the FAQ section of the RnBeads website2.
+The website also describes the installation process in detail.